Skip to Main Content

 Garnbert makes it 7 from 7

-Janja Garnbret tops every route to take her 7th Gold medal in Villars.
+Janja Garnbret tops every route to take her 7th Gold medal at the Women IFSC Lead World Cup 2023 in Villars.

 What happened

-The competition was Janja Garnbret’s to lose.
-With Ai Mori absent, and a gulf between her and the other competitors, the main threat to Janja Garnbret was potentially herself.
-Janja would top all the routes in the competition, while only 4 other athletes could top one of the qualification routes.
+The competition was Garnbret’s to lose.
+With Ai Mori absent and a gulf between her and the other competitors, the main threat to her was potentially herself.
+Garnbret would top all the routes in the competition, while only 4 other athletes could top one of the qualification routes.

-The finalists included the usual suspects of Janja, Chaehyun Seo, Jessica Pilz, and Brooke Raboutou.
+The finalists included Garnbret, Chaehyun Seo, Pilz, and Raboutou, the usual suspects.
 Natalia Grossman failed to match the crucial sloper to get into the final.
 She reported having a bad food reaction before the competition and is hopefully recovering.
 Mattea Pötzi reached her first senior World Cup final after strong performances in the European Cups last year.
 Jain Kim made her first final since returning to the circuit this year.
 Her last final was in Inzai 2019 when she won, beating Janja Garnbret, Chaehyun Seo and Akiyo Noguchi.
 Molly Thompson-Smith would miss out on the finals again in ninth place on countback to qualification.

 Molly Thompson-Smith missed out on finals on countback for the second competition in a row. © Lena Drapella/IFSC

-Mia Krampl exeuting the ‘spin move’ on the women's lead route..
-Photo by Lena Drapella for the IFSC.
+Mia Krampl executing the ‘spin move’ on the women’s lead route.

 Mia Krampl executing the ‘spin move’ on the women's lead route. © Lena Drapella/IFSC